 Section 18 of FIFRA authorizes U.S. EPA to allow Emergency Exemptions (also called "Section 18s") for unregistered uses of pesticides to address emergency conditions.
 If granted, such exemptions would allow the use of non-registered pesticides or the "off-label" uses of a registered pesticide for a specified time period.
 Both U.S. EPA and DPR must conduct assessments of potential risks to human health and the environment to ensure the pesticide use meets the required safety standards.
 In order to address coronavirus disinfection, DPR is currently reviewing two Section 18 requests.
 The first is for the use of Grignard Pure, which contains Triethylene Glycol (TEG).
-This product is unique in its ability to control the spread of SurfaceWise 2, which contains dimethyl octadecyl 3-(trimethoxysilyl) and propyl ammonium chloride.
+This product is unique in its ability to control the spread of COVID-19 viral particulates in the air through a fogging treatment.
+The second is for the use of SurfaceWise 2, which contains dimethyl octadecyl 3-(trimethoxysilyl) and propyl ammonium chloride.
 This product has long-term residual activity to kill COVID-19 particulates on various hard, non-porous surfaces.